itcarroll/itcarroll.github.io/index.md

 | **Ph.
 D. in Ecology, Evolution, and Marine Biology** | 2006 -- 2012 |
 | *University of California at Santa Barbara (UCSB)*   |              |

-Dissertation on stochastic modeling of biodiversity maintenance advised by Prof. Roger Nisbet.
-Research grants awarded by UC Reserve System, UCSB Graduate Division, and American Phycological Society.
-Project required computations performed on a 110 MPI node cluster in the Center for Scientific Computing at UCSB.
+Dissertation on stochastic models of biodiversity maintenance advised by Prof. Roger Nisbet.
+Research funding from UC Reserve System, UCSB Graduate Division, and American Phycological Society.
+Built models to run on a 110 MPI node cluster in the Center for Scientific Computing at UCSB.
 Twice co-lectured the “Introduction to Ecology” course. *Honors*: NSF Graduate Research Fellowship, Regents Special Fellow, Worster Award for Student Mentors.

 | **B.A. with Honors in Biology** | 1999 -- 2003 |
 | *Brown University*              |              |